LukasKnuth/epub_tools/readme.md

 ```

 Specify the folder in which _all_ Markdown files are located.
-Optionally, you can specify author and title for the EPUB metadat.
+Optionally, you can specify author and title for the EPUB metadata.

 The files will be added to the EPUB in the order in which they appear in the folder.
 To influence the order, you can prefix the filenames with numbers.